BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_18.md

 On this map, you will find a hidden *Red-Hots*, *X Sp.
 Def*, *Magical Seed*, *Ice Gem*, *Salt-Water Taffy*, *Ice Heal*, and *Hyper Potion*.
 There are lots of paths we can go from here, and I will start by doing the rock climb path in the top left, accessible via surfing on the water.
 To reach the water, surf from the hop rock with the little stairs at the bottom.

-On the next map you can find a hidden *PokéSnax* and an *Ice Stone*.
+On the next map you can find a hidden *PokeSnax* and an *Ice Stone*.
 Climb back down the hill.

 This time, go around the rocks in the water to climb the waterfall at the top.